The Best of Hadrian’s Wall: Newtown to Chollerford Grade: Moderate to Challenging

 Day 3 Birdoswald to Steel Rigg – 10 miles / 615m ascent/ 6 hours

 From Birdoswald we enter perhaps the most stunning section of the wall with notable stretches of visible standing wall and the jagged hills formed by the hard volcanic rock known as Whin Sill.
-If you have seen photogrphss of Hadrian’s Wall then this is most likley the section featured.
+If you have seen photographs of Hadrian’s Wall then this is most likely the section featured.
 Today’s walk ends at The Sill, National Landscape Discovery Centre where we will take time to learn about the landscape.

 Day 4 Steel Rigg to Chollerford – 12 miles / 510m ascent / 7 hours

-Today’s walk starts with perhaps the most popular section of the wall leading to Housesteads Roman Fort.
+Today’s walk starts with the most popular section of the wall leading to Housesteads Roman Fort.
 The path undulates as it follows the shape of the land before levelling off on our way eastwards to Chollerford.
 There are wonderful views to north and south from the high points plus a fine selection of milecastle and turret remains.